Ring's Video Doorbell 4 brings new motion smarts to your front door - CNN Underscored

 The new Video Doorbell 4 shares the same design as the Doorbell 3 before it.
 And like that predecessor, it retains a chunky build to make room for a battery.
 The bottom of the housing comes off so you can remove the battery and recharge it.
 In fact, it’s larger than the Doorbell Wired and the Pro 2.

-As for battery life, Ring says it will vary based on usage, settings and how often features like motion detection are triggered.
+As for battery life, Ring says it will vary based on usage, settings and how often features like Motion Detection are triggered.
 However, if you have existing doorbell wiring and don’t want to deal with periodically charging the battery, you can hardwire it as well.

-Doorbell 4’s claim to fame is color pre-roll videos.
-This feature captures four seconds of color video before a motion event is triggered, this way you can see what happened and cause the event.
-It’s the first time Ring has brought color pre-roll to a battery-powered doorbell.
+Doorbell 4’s claim to fame is color Pre-Roll videos.
+This feature captures four seconds of color video before a motion event is triggered; this way you can see what happened and what caused the event.
+It’s the first time Ring has brought color Pre-Roll to a battery-powered doorbell.

-The Video Doorbell 3 Plus featured black and white pre-roll videos last year.
-We like this feature for the added peace-of-mind it brings so you know exactly what someone was doing before they walked up to your door.
+The Video Doorbell 3 Plus featured black-and-white Pre-Roll videos last year.
+We like this feature for the added peace of mind it brings so you know exactly what someone was doing before they walked up to your door.
 It’s especially in those instances where Ring only records the very end of someone walking by your door and out of the camera’s view.

 Another feature the Video Doorbell 4 includes is Quick Replies.
-When enabled, the Doorbell 4 will play pre-recorded messages letting a delivery driver know where to leave a package.
-It’s handy, but as we noted in Pro 2 needs some work on the delivery and timing.
+When enabled, the Doorbell 4 will play prerecorded messages, letting a delivery driver know where to leave a package.
+It’s handy, but as we noted in Pro 2, it needs some work on the delivery and timing.

 The camera will capture 1080p HD video, with built-in two-way audio so you can talk to whoever is at your door, customizable motion zones and advanced motion detection.
 Ring Protect subscribers also gain the ability to enable rich notifications and people-only motion detection.